-This research by Training Industry, sponsored by EI Design, explores training delivery strategies that modern learners prefer and the impact you can gain by matching those preferences in your training programs.
+This research by Training Industry, sponsored by EI, explores training delivery strategies that modern learners prefer and the impact you can gain by matching those preferences in your training programs.

 Today’s learning environment has changed and is continuing to evolve.